shawnlaffan/BiodiverseR/README.md

 ## Quick demo

 Check that a Biodiverse server can be started.
-The analytical functions call this internally so if it does not work then neither will be rest of the system.
+The analytical functions call this internally so if it does not work then neither will rest of the system.

 ``` r